Susedge/SmartISO/README.md

 For detailed information, see: `GMAIL_NOTIFICATIONS_GUIDE.md`

 ADMIN
-- Create accounts for “APPROVING AUTHORITIES” and “SERVICE STAFF”.
+- Create accounts for "APPROVING AUTHORITIES", "SERVICE STAFF", and "TAU-DCO".
 - Add and create forms
 - Add and create panels for forms
 - Add departments